abhi1345/recommendation-systems/README.md

 # Small-Scale Recommendation System Prototypes
 Five different types of recommendation systems used by Amazon, Netflix, LinkedIn, etc.

+Each script is in OOP form.
+The system returns n recommendations in pandas DataFrame format.

 The following five types of recommendation systems are implemented, with each in a different script file:
 * _Popularity-based recommendation:_ Recommends items based on how 'popular' they are (impersonal).
 * _Correlation-based recommendation:_ Recommends items based on Pearson correlation between another from previous user ratings.